 The Foundation is a non-profit public benefit corporation that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and classified by the Internal Revenue Service as other than a private foundation and qualifies for deductible contributions as provided in Section 170(b)(A)(vi).
 It is also exempt from State franchise and income taxes under Section 23701(d) of the California Revenue and Taxation Code.
 Accordingly, no provision for income taxes has been reflected in these financial statements.
-The Foundation's Federal informational tax returns for the years ended June 30, 2012, 2013, and 2014, are open to audit by the Federal authorities.
-California State informational returns for the years ended June 30, 2011, 2012, 2013, and 2014, are open to audit by State authorities.
+The Foundation's Federal informational tax returns for the years ended June 30, 2013, 2014, and 2015, are open to audit by the Federal authorities.
+California State informational returns for the years ended June 30, 2012, 2013, 2014, and 2015, are open to audit by State authorities.

 The Foundation has adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740 that clarifies the accounting for uncertainty in tax positions taken or expected to be taken on a tax return and provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if, based on its merits, the position is more likely than not to be sustained on audit by the taxing authorities.
+Management believes that all tax positions taken to date are highly certain and, accordingly, no accounting adjustment has been made to the financial statements.